engeir/stowfiles/INSTALLED-linux.md

-i wallpaper: Easy addition of wallpapers (background images) to LaTeX documents, including tiling i wrapfig: Produces figures which text can flow around i xargs: Define commands with many optional arguments i xcolor: Driver-independent color extensions for LaTeX and pdfLaTeX i xetex: An extended variant of TeX for use with Unicode sources i xetex.x86_64-linux: x86_64-linux files of xetex i xetexconfig: crop.cfg for XeLaTeX i xifthen: Extended conditional commands i xkeyval: Extension of the keyval package i xltxtra: "Extras" for LaTeX users of XeTeX i xpatch: Extending etoolbox patching commands
+i wallpaper: Easy addition of wallpapers (background images) to LaTeX documents, including tiling i wrapfig: Produces figures which text can flow around i xargs: Define commands with many optional arguments i xcharter: Extension of Bitstream Charter fonts i xcolor: Driver-independent color extensions for LaTeX and pdfLaTeX i xetex: An extended variant of TeX for use with Unicode sources i xetex.x86_64-linux: x86_64-linux files of xetex i xetexconfig: crop.cfg for XeLaTeX i xfor: A reimplementation of the LaTeX for-loop macro i xifthen: Extended conditional commands i xint: Expandable operations on long numbers i xkeyval: Extension of the keyval package i xltxtra: "Extras" for LaTeX users of XeTeX i xpatch: Extending etoolbox patching commands